 By 1943, 326 Dartmouth was the home of Nell K. Mercier.
 She was the owner of the Hotel Brunswick at 520 Boylston, where she previously had lived.
 She continued to live at 326 Dartmouth until about 1947.
 While living there, she accepted lodgers.
 By 1948, she had moved back to the Hotel Brunswick.
 Born Nellie Fidelia Mercier, she was the former wife of Clifton Nicholson Phillips, and would marry again by 1963 to Herbert Camp Sneath, Boston district manager for American Express.

-By mid-1947, 326 Dartmouth was owned by Fred L. Arata, a retail liquor dealer and real estate investor.
-He and his wife, Annette Flossie (Crovo) Boggiano Arata, lived in Brighton.
-In July of 1947 he applied for (and subsequently received) permission to remodel the property from a single-family dwelling into three medical offices and six apartments.
+In July of 1947, Fred Arata applied for (and subsequently received) permission to remodel the property from a single-family dwelling into three medical offices and six apartments.

 The property subsequently changed hands, and by 1961 it was composed of nine apartments and one office (the Spanish Consulate).
 It again changed hands, including being sold in foreclosure in 1975.

-In January of 1979, the Rhedom Realty Corporation purchased 326 Dartmouth, and in November of 1980, it converted the property into eleven condominiums.
+On November 12, 1980, it converted the property into eleven condominium units, the 326 Dartmouth Street Condominium.
 Three of the condominiums were purchased by the same buyer, and in December of 1980, Rhedom Realty applied for (and subsequently received) permission to change the occupancy to eight units.